 How does a GRSP work?

-You’re free to have both and GRSP and an RRSP as long as you don’t exceed the annual maximum contribution limit.
-You can contribute up to 18% of your previous year’s income up to a maximum of $30,780 (the limit for 2023).
+You’re free to have both a GRSP and an RRSP as long as you don’t exceed the annual maximum contribution limit.
+You can contribute up to 18% of your previous year’s income, up to a maximum the CRA sets each year.

 You can borrow money from yourself for the Home Buyer’s Plan and the Lifelong Learning Plan, but are otherwise expected to leave the money in until retirement.
 If you choose to withdraw money prior to retirement, the Canada Revenue Agency (CRA) will withhold up to 30% of the tax bill, payable immediately, and then charge you the rest of the tax owed in April.